craigdesson/craigdesson/README.md

 <h1>Videos I've made</h1>

 <ul>
+	<li><p><a href="https://www.youtube.com/watch?v=2twRySBDM1k&" target="blank">The bomb defuser</a> The separatist group FLQ began planting bombs around Montreal in 1963, forcing the police to quickly organize a bomb squad.
+Robert Côté was one of the founding members.
+  — CBC Podcasts</p></li>

 	<li><p><a href="https://www.facebook.com/radiocbc/videos/10156361907136913/" target="blank">The ice carver</a> Immigrants often find it tough to land work in their field.
 But Ross Baisas makes it look easy.
 He's a wood carver in the Philippines and is now an award winning ice carver at the Montreal Casino.  — CBC News</p></li>